Key Facts

 What is the Nutrition Facts label?

-The Nutrition Facts label explains what nutrients (components of food your body needs to grow and stay healthy) and how much of those nutrients are in found in one serving of the food.
-It’s located on the outside of most food packages, but isn’t on most fresh foods (such as fruits and vegetables or meats).
+The Nutrition Facts label explains what nutrients (components of food your body needs to grow and stay healthy) and how much of those nutrients are found in one serving of the food.
+It’s located on the outside of most food packages, but isn’t on fresh foods (such as fruits and vegetables or meats).
 The Nutrition Facts label can help you make choices about the food you eat.

 What will every Nutrition Facts label have on it?